-Important : Due to the health crisis we are experiencing because the Coronavirus, shipping costs are reduced by 50% for the coming months.
+Important : Due to the health crisis we are experiencing because the Coronavirus, shipping costs are reduced for the coming months.

 To quench his thirst, drinking water,